 The Audit Committee conducted a formal evaluation of the effectiveness of the external audit process and carried out a formal review of the appointment of external auditors in October 2006.
 The Committee has approved the extension of the current external audit contract by one year, and recommended to the Boards the reappointment of the external auditors.
-On the recommendation of the Audit Committee, the Directors will be proposing the reappointment of PricewaterhouseCoopers at the AGMs in May 2007.
+On the recommendation of the Audit Committee, the Directors will be proposing the reappointment of PricewaterhouseCoopers at the AGMs in May 2007 (see pages 135 and 140).